Unity-Technologies/ml-agents/docs/Learning-Environment-Design-External-Internal-Brains.md

 4. Once the `environment.bytes` file is imported, drag it from the **Project** window to the **Graph Model** field of the Brain component.

-If you are using a model produced by the ML-Agents PPO program, use the default values for the other Internal Brain parameters.
+If you are using a model produced by the ML-Agents `learn.py` program, use the default values for the other Internal Brain parameters.

-## Internal Brain properties
+### Internal Brain properties

-The default values of the TensorFlow graph parameters work with the model produced by the PPO training code in the ML-Agents SDK.
-To use a default PPO model, the only parameter that you need to set is the `Graph Model`, which must be set to the .bytes file containing the trained model itself.
+The default values of the TensorFlow graph parameters work with the model produced by the PPO and BC training code in the ML-Agents SDK.
+To use a default ML-Agents model, the only parameter that you need to set is the `Graph Model`, which must be set to the .bytes file containing the trained model itself.

 ![Internal Brain Inspector](images/internal_brain.png)

    *  `Graph Model` : This must be the `bytes` file corresponding to the pretrained Tensorflow graph.
 (You must first drag this file into your Resources folder and then from the Resources folder into the inspector)

-Only change the following Internal Brain properties if you have created your own TensorFlow model and are not using the ML-Agents PPO model:
+Only change the following Internal Brain properties if you have created your own TensorFlow model and are not using an ML-Agents model:

    *  `Graph Scope` : If you set a scope while training your TensorFlow model, all your placeholder name will have a prefix.
 You must specify that prefix here.
    *  `Batch Size Node Name` : If the batch size is one of the inputs of your graph, you must specify the name if the placeholder here.
 The brain will make the batch size equal to the number of agents connected to the brain automatically.